Helena Mattsson: Career

 In 2012, Mattsson starred alongside Gary Oldman and Christian Slater in the action film, Guns, Girls and Gambling.
 Later that year, she had a series regular role in the ABC supernatural horror series, 666 Park Avenue.
-The series was canceled after single season in 2013.
+The series was canceled after a single season in 2013.
 She later had a recurring roles in the ABC series Betrayal in 2013, and Mistresses in 2014.
 Also in 2014, Mattsson appeared in two episodes of FX crime series, Fargo, and in 2015 played the female lead in the Hallmark Channel romantic comedy film, Win, Lose or Love.
 From 2015 to 2016 she had a recurring role in the FX horror series, American Horror Story: Hotel.
 She appeared in a beaver costume in a Nespresso television commercial titled "Training Day" that also featured Danny DeVito and George Clooney in 2016.

 In 2016, Mattsson starred alongside Reza Sixo Safai in the action crime film, The Loner, the film received positive reviews from critics.
 She later appeared in a number of direct-to-video releases, such as Code of Honor (2016) and Smartass (2017).
 In 2018, Mattsson played Swedish actress and model Britt Ekland in the HBO biographical drama film My Dinner with Hervé about Hervé Villechaize.
 Also that year, Mattsson starred alongside her younger sister Sofia in the Lifetime television thriller film My Husband's Secret Wife.
 She later appeared in several other Lifetime movies: The Perfect One (2018), Neighborhood Watch (2018), Her Deadly Reflections (2019), Swipe Right, Run Left (2019), and Murder in the Vineyard (2020).
 From 2021 to 2022, Mattsson had a recurring role in the ABC police drama series, The Rookie.
 In early 2022, she pinch-hit for Sofia in the role of Sasha Gilmore on the ABC daytime soap opera General Hospital.

+Personal life

+Mattsson lives in Calabasas, California, is married and has two children who were 4 and 1 years old in January 2019.